serraince/AI4EO/README.md

 Serra Incekara: serra.incekara.22@ucl.ac.uk / serraincekara@gmail.com

 ## Notice:
 - This project is part of an assignment for the Artificial Intelligence for Earth Observation module (GEOL0069) taught in the UCL Earth Sciences Department.
+Part of the code has been sourced from the “Chapter1_Unsupervised_Learning_Methods_Michel.ipynb” and the “Chapter1_Unsupervised_Learning_Methods.ipynb” notebooks.